List of Emmerdale characters introduced in 2016: Frank Clayton

 On 1 August 2019, Frank discovers that the factory is on fire and that Tracy is inside the building.
 He rushes in to save her and manages to bring her to safety, but then rushes back in to retrieve the engagement ring that he brought for Megan - with the intent of proposing to her.
 Just as he emerges outside, however, Frank is caught in the explosion and is thrown against one of the factory vans in the blast.
 The arriving paramedics instantly try to revive Frank to no avail, and he ultimately passes away in front of both his daughters and Megan along with several other residents.

+In 2017, Laura-Jayne Tyler from Inside Soap criticised the use of the character, writing, "What is the plan for Frank?
+He's tagging on to the end of Megan's custody battle snore-fest when he should be seducing and scamming left, right and centre.
+Make it happen, Emmerdale!"

 Dotty Thomas

 Dotty Thomas, played by Tilly-Rue Foster and Ellerie Carroll, made her first appearance on 2 September 2016.
-She is the daughter of Ashley Thomas (John Middleton) and Laurel Thomas (Charlotte Bellamy), the sister of Arthur Thomas (Alfie Clarke) and half-sister of Gabby Thomas (Rosie Bentham).
+She is the daughter of Ashley (John Middleton) and Laurel Thomas (Charlotte Bellamy), the sister of Arthur Thomas (Alfie Clarke) and half-sister of Gabby Thomas (Rosie Bentham).

 Laurel starts getting twinges at work and is taken to hospital by Rishi Sharma (Bhasker Patel), however, it turns out to be a false alarm and she is sent home.
 A few hours later, Laurel's water breaks and she goes into labour.
 Ashley delivers their daughter, who they decide to name Dotty after Ashley's & Luke's late mother and Sandy's late wife, Dorothy.
 Ashley has dementia and at Dotty's christening, he does not remember that Dotty is his daughter and is upset when he does remember.
 His dementia begins to get worse and the family get a carer, Will (Ben Gerrard) to help out, but when he is ill, Gabby is forced to look after Dotty and Ashley.
 Laurel is angry with Gabby when Ashley is found alone after Gabby had to change Dotty.
 Ashley moves into a care home, but when he is diagnosed with pneumonia, Laurel brings him home, where he later dies.

 David Brown from Radio Times said that the birth of Dotty "provided a rare moment of contentment and happiness for the Thomases, who are currently coping with Ashley’s diagnosis of early-onset vascular dementia."
 Bellamy said that following Ashley's death, Laurel's focus "will be to look after everyone, from Sandy down to little Dotty."